-Focuses on developmental stages of body, mind, emotion, spirit (values and morals), and relationships, as they are effected by the disease process of chemical dependency, and positively enhanced by the health process of recovery.
+This course focuses on developmental stages of body, mind, emotion, spirit (values and morals), and relationships, as they are affected by the disease process of addiction, and positively enhanced by the health process of recovery.
 Theorists include Piaget, Freud, Erikson, Kohlberg, Fowler, Keene, Maslow and Frankl.
-Readings include biographies.